canonical/elasticsearch-k8s-operator/README.md

 To scale up:

-    juju add-units -n 2 elasticsearch
+    juju add-unit -n 2 elasticsearch

 > Note: When the total number of nodes in the cluster is 2, split brain is possible.
-If there are currently two nodes, be sure to use `juju add-units` to scale up to a functional HA cluster.
+If there are currently two nodes, be sure to use `juju add-unit` to scale up to a functional HA cluster.
+For more information about how Elasticsearch handles quorum and the effects of split brain, [take a look at the Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/modules-discovery-quorums.html).

 To check the status of the cluster: